Is your model predicting the past?: Properties of backward baselines

 \end{definition} Intuitively, confidence says that $h(X)$ does not underestimate the probability that $Y$ takes it's most likely value within the context $W$.
 Such (over)confidence of classifiers is typically observed in practice \cite{guo2017calibration}. \begin{definition}[Weak calibration] A predictor $h:\Xcal \to [0,1]$ is weakly calibrated\footnote{This notion of weak calibration was introduced recently by \cite{gopalan2022lowdegree}, who refer to it as degree-$2$ calibration.} to $Y$ over $W$ if

 \end{definition} Weak calibration rules out predictors that blatantly ignore variation in $Y$ based on the context $W$ (including pure forward predictors).
 Definition~\ref{def:calibration} relaxes traditional notions of calibration~\cite{dawid} and is implied by loss minimization, both in theory and our experiments.
 We show that under these conditions, backward rounding obtains optimal prediction of $Y$ from $W$. \begin{proposition}[Informal] For a confident classifier $h:\Xcal \to \set{0,1}$ or a weakly calibrated predictor~$h:\Xcal \to [0,1]$, we have $\gh = \gs$ for the zero-one loss and squared loss, respectively. \end{proposition} The interchangeability of $\gs$ and $\gh$ may be useful practically and conceptually.
-For instance, the analysis of Proposition~\ref{prop:gh-equals-gs} reveals that the backward rounding baseline lower bounds the backward prediction baseline, $\ell_\Dist(h(X),\gh(W)) \le \ell_\Dist(Y,\gs(W))$.
+For instance, the analysis of Proposition~\ref{prop:gh-equals-gs} reveals that the backward rounding baseline lower bounds the backward prediction baseline, $\ell_\Dist(h(X),\gh(W)) \le \ell_\Dist(Y,\gs(W))$ (which, in turn, gives a strengthening of Proposition~\ref{prop:basic}(b) under confidence or weak calibration).